 24 Afterward the Spirit of God carried me back again to Babylonia, to the people in exile there.
 And so ended the vision of my visit to Jerusalem.
 25 And I told the exiles everything the Lord had shown me.
 Ezekiel 11:24-25 (NLT)

-A young man turned his back on his father, demanding and spending his share of the family inheritance on wild living in a foreign land.
+In the story, a young man turns his back on his father, disrespectfully demanding, receiving, then spending his share of the family inheritance, wasting it on wild living in a foreign land.
 When the money was gone, he found himself suffering in his self-imposed exile.
-Starving with hunger while the pigs he slopped were well fed, he finally came to his senses.
-His heart was “tenderized” through suffering, and he became softened in his heart towards his father.
-Realizing that he would be much better off under the care and protection of a father who loved him, the young man repented of his ways and decided to humbly return home.
-Seeing him while still a long way off, his father ran to hug him and celebrated the joyful occasion with a feast.
+Starving with hunger while the pigs he slopped were being well fed, he finally came to his senses.
+His heart was “tenderized” through suffering, and he became much more softened towards his father, and longed to return home, but was afraid.

 Reflection